dcppc/crosscut-metadata/README.md

 ![TOPMed-v0.6](er-diagrams/TOPMed-v0.6.png)

-And this one does the same for the GTEx encoding:
+And this (very similar) one does the same for the GTEx encoding:

 ![GTEx-v0.6](er-diagrams/GTEx-v0.6.png)